Konnichiwa, Japan!

 Sushi, Shrines & Temples

 This morning, drive south to Kyoto.
 On arrival, participate in a [LF] Japanese cooking class for lunch.
 Then, you'll visit two of the city's most important sites: Fushimi Inari Shrine and Kiyomizu Temple.
-This evening, you have the option to stay in a traditional Japanese ryokan (additional expense and pre-booking required).
 (B,L)

 LOCAL FAVOURITE

-TURNING JAPANESE, I REALLY THINK SO Japan is known for its cuisine, which is deeply engrained into the culture.
-What better way to gain insights into the local way of life than through your stomach?
+CULTURAL TREASURES Japan is known for its cuisine, which is deeply engrained into the culture.
+What better way to gain insights into the local way of life than through your generations of traditional dishes?
 Participate in a special cooking class under the instruction of a local chef to learn how to make miso soup, teriyaki chicken, and makizushi, more commonly known as a sushi roll.

 TOUR HIGHLIGHT